This manual is for BookmarkFS, version 0.1.6.

 A backend function may also return other error codes which it sees fit, however, they should be chosen carefully.
 A bad error code may confuse filesystem users or even break applications.

-function is called before any other functions
+The backend_init function is called before any other functions

-(except for backend_info
+(except for backend_info).

-, it is guaranteed to be called exactly once
+If not NULL, it is guaranteed to be called exactly once

 throughout the lifetime of the process.

-Type of the backend_init
+Type of the backend_init function is defined as:

 typedef int (bookmarkfs_backend_init_func) ( uint32_t flags );